jelaplan/design-assets/color-palettes/readme.md

 ### Replacing global colors with mineral UI

-1. After you've installed the plugin, go to Plugins > Sketch Palettes > Clear Palette
+1. After you've installed the plugin, go to Plugins > Sketch Palettes > Clear Palette.
+This is optional as you palette is adative.
 2. Select global or document palettes, for this example we will clear the global presets.
 3. Select Plugins > Sketch Palettes > Load Palette
-4. Select "mineralUI-global.sketchpalette" file.
+4. Select the "mineralUI-global.sketchpalette" file which is in color-palettes folder.
 5. In the source dropdown, select Global
 6. Click Load
-6. When you select an object and the color picker, you should now see the base mineralUI colors in your global selection.
+6. When you select an object and the color picker, you should now see the base mineralUI colors in the global colors section of the color picker.
+Note Sketch includes both a global colors and a document colors palette of swatches at the bottom of the color picker.

 ### Replacing document colors with your mineral UI theme colors